ArthurZey/arthurzey.github.io/_pages/reading-list.md

   * The errors he makes in his reasoning are actual failures of logic, sometimes known logical fallacies.
   * Definitely a good way of being more mindful of my own motivations and biases, rather than mostly fixating on my known susceptibility to sunken cost fallacy.
 * Another summary: I'd say a fundamental error is in how he defines rationality and irrationality, particularly in that he's very inconsistent in its use.
 It's not that I'm fixating on a particular definition...it's that he ends up contradicting himself.
 And then there's one place where he redeems himself (in the chapter on placebos), but then fails to apply that understanding more holistically.
+* interestingly, ariely wants to impugn market economics, despite its superior track record.
+Why not acknowledge that we need to get there first, then see if there's some further optimization?
 {% endcomment %}

 ## Catherine Singer: _Press Pause: A Young Person's Guide to Managing Life's Challenges_